Districts of Redditch: Church Hill

-The North and South parts are separated by Church Hill Way (a buses only road), with Church Hill Centre in the middle.
-Church Hill's geometric layout, a characteristic of planned new town developments, largely separates private (North) residents from social (South) residents in their day-to-day lives, whilst bringing together the children of both sides of the community at common schools (in particular, at Church Hill Middle School).
-Church Hill North previously had two first schools, Ravensbank First School (then changed to the present Abbeywood First school) and Marfield Farm First School, however this has since been closed and demolished.
-It has been characterised by some as something of a social planning experiment..
+The North and South parts are separated by Church Hill Way (a bus-only road), with Church Hill Centre in the middle.
+Church Hill's geometric layout, a characteristic of planned new town developments, largely separates private (North) residents from social (South) residents in their day-to-day lives, whilst bringing together the children of both sides of the community at common schools.

+Church Hill is home to three schools: Abbeywood First School and Church Hill Middle School in Church Hill Centre, and Moon's Moat First School in Church Hill South.
+Church Hill North previously had two first schools, Ravensbank First School (then changed to the present Abbeywood First School) and Marfield Farm First School; however, this has since been closed and demolished.

-The estate is named after St Leonards church and the hill it stands on slightly north of Church Hill at Beoley.
+The estate is named after St Leonard's Church and the hill it stands on slightly north of Church Hill at Beoley.